-Matthieu Boussard is a research project leader at Alcatel-Lucent Bell Labs.
+Matthieu Boussard is a senior researcher at Nokia Bell Labs.
 He graduated as a telecommunication engineer from the French ‘Institut National des Télécommunications’ in 2000, specializing on parallel and distributed computing.
 He worked for half a year as a Guest Researcher at the National Institute of Standards and Technologies (NIST) on this topic, participating to work on distributed computing in clustering environments.
 From 2001 to 2004, he worked for telecom manufacturer Alcatel in the Network Management Unit as a development and system engineer.

 He then joined Alcatel’s Research & Innovation division in 2004 in a team dedicated to context-aware systems and multimodal interfaces, taking part in the preparation and running of many collaborative projects: IST FP6 Mobilife, FP7 IoT-a, iCore, as well as the FP6 SPICE and CELTIC SERVERY projects where he was appointed technical manager.
-During 2010-2012, he has been leading an internal Research Project in Bell Labs’ Application Research Domain, investigating the Web of Things enabled Smart Environments.
+During 2010-2012, he has been leading an internal Research Project in Bell Labs’ Application Research Domain, investigating Web of Things enabled Smart Environments.
 In 2012, he joined a team in Networking Research, continuing to work on IoT while trying to bridge it with broader networking research.
+Since 2014, he has been investigating the applicability of Software-Defined Networking to Internet of Things security and applications, leading Bell Labs flagship projects on IoT network control for domestic and industrial/enterprise environments.